Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Implementation of Preference-Based Steering

-\thelstlisting{\thesection.\arabic{lstlisting}} Listing \ref{lst:queries} shows a sample of real user queries selected from the OASST2 dataset in the domain of \textit{lifestyle planning} that were used throughout the computational experiments.
+Listing \ref{lst:queries} shows a sample of real user queries selected from the OASST2 dataset in the domain of \textit{lifestyle planning} that were used throughout the computational experiments.
 These queries were manually identified and filtered by the research team.
-The user study tasks queries were designed to be similar to these.